mikeathan/nodeherder/README.md

 ###### frontend

-configure typescript eslinter
-add log window in frontend
-fix sizing for mobile
+add functionality to enable/disalbe a trigger configure typescript eslinter add log window in frontend fix sizing for mobile

-add plugn for support
-TuYa-PA-44Z